 Highway 7 (the Lougheed Highway) from Vancouver to Hope is a slower alternative to Highway 1, but a scenic one.
 An attractive choice for motorcycles, RVs, and cyclists, it passes through rolling foothills and along winding rivers.
 Pack your favourite adventure gear, for this route along the north side of the Fraser River offers many hiking, biking, boating, and golfing opportunities.

 Are you a fan of the Grouse Grind?
 Check out the Coquitlam Crunch.
-This urban hike takes about 1.5 hours, and has an elevation gain of 244 meters.
+This urban hike takes about 1.5 hours, and has an elevation gain of 244 metres.
 If you want to race, the annual Coquitlam Crunch Challenge in September determines who can run up the 437 stairs the fastest.
 For a more gentle exploration of Coquitlam, take a nature walk around Mundy Park or try your hand at geocaching in Maillardville.

-Salmon and giant white sturgeon are abundant on the Fraser River, making it nirvana for fishers.
+Salmon and giant white sturgeon are abundant in the Fraser River, making it nirvana for fishers.
 (The largest sturgeon caught to date weighed an estimated 1,100 pounds.)
 For an introduction to fishing, try Trout Creek Farm’s U-catch facility, or borrow a rod, reel, and tackle box from the Mission Visitor Centre (free of charge, courtesy of the Fresh Water Fisheries Society of BC).

-One of the most beautiful courses in the Lower Mainland, Sandpiper Golf Course is nestled in the forest on the edge of the Harrison River, and offers towering mountain vistas.
+One of the most beautiful courses in the Lower Mainland, Sandpiper Golf Course is set in the forest on the edge of the Harrison River, and offers towering mountain vistas.
 For a longer pit-stop, stay the night in the luxury cabins at Rowena’s Inn on the River.
 Settle in with a private patio and view of the river, wood-burning fireplace, heated floors, and deep-soaker Jacuzzi tub for two.